THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

 Rackspace uses LVM (Logical Volume Management) capabilities to share storage between multiple members.
-Linux's LVM implementation includes a cluster daemon (clvmd) which is responsible for locking filesystem to a single member.
+Linux's LVM implementation includes a cluster daemon (clvmd) which is responsible for locking filesystems to a single member.
 When clvmd is active, it writes metadata to the volume group to indicate which cluster member can access a logical volume at any given time.
 This actively prevents a filesystem from being mounted